Don't Be Afraid of the Dark (1973 film)

-Don't Be Afraid of the Dark is an American made-for-television horror film directed by John Newland and starring Kim Darby and Jim Hutton.
+Don't Be Afraid of the Dark is an American made-for-television supernatural horror film directed by John Newland and starring Kim Darby and Jim Hutton.
 It was released by Lorimar Productions and was first telecast on ABC on Wednesday October 10, 1973, as the ABC Movie of the Week.
 It has since been shown many times in syndication and was distributed on home video and now on DVD.
 It is known as Nightmare in certain countries in Europe.
 A theatrical remake of the same name was released on August 26, 2011.

-Premise

-A young housewife accidentally sets free three goblin-like creatures from within a sealed fireplace in the Victorian mansion, which she has inherited from her late grandmother.
-The creatures begin terrorizing her, then reveal that whoever frees them must become one of them.

 Plot

 Sally Farnham and her husband Alex inherit an old mansion from Sally's recently deceased grandmother.
 Shortly after moving in, she discovers a bricked-up fireplace in the basement den.
 The estate's handyman, Mr. Harris, tells her that Sally's grandmother had him seal it up after her grandfather died and that it is better to leave it the way it is.
 After he leaves for the day, she uses some of Harris' tools to try to remove the bricks herself.
 She fails, but is able to pry open a small side door used for removing fireplace ashes.
 Inside is not a fireplace at all but a large, dark, deep sub-basement.
 As Sally leaves the den, several whispering voices call her name from behind the fireplace, proclaiming that "She set us free."